shahnidhi/BLAST_maxtargetseq_analysis/README.md

 This behavior of BLAST may impact the accuracy of software that relies on BLAST to correctly retrieve the "best hit" of a query sequence against a database.

 We note that, in many cases, BLAST does behave as expected, which explains why these issues are not better known in the bioinformatics community.
+The problem seems to manifest itself most prominently when the quality of a gapped alignment of two sequences is significantly different than the quality of their gapped alignment.
+As such, this problem is likely to most significantly impact sequences generated with 454, IonTorrent, or 3rd generation sequencing technologies, as well as sequences that do not have evolutionarily close neighbors in the database.
 Also, it is important to stress that the use cases affected by this bug/feature of BLAST are not use cases for which BLAST was originally developed.
 The concept of "best hit" is not well defined, and depends on the ultimate application domain.
 Depending on application, the "best hit" may be the sequence with the lowest E-value, or the highest bit score, or the highest percent identity, or the highest database or query sequence coverage.
 It is unreasonable to expect BLAST to correctly identify the "best hit" irrespective of how it is defined.

 We would like to stress that we are not the first to report this issue.
 It was first reported by Sujai Kumar here: (https://gist.github.com/sujaikumar/504b3b7024eaf3a04ef5), and also "amplified" by a blog post from Peter Cock (https://blastedbio.blogspot.com/2015/12/blast-max-target-sequences-bug.html).
 We further raised the issue through our letter to the editor because NCBI had taken no steps to educate the bioinformatics community about the potential mis-use of the BLAST tool.

 ### Difference in the BLAST output when using max_target_seqs vs. not using this parameter
-For testing this, please download [database file](https://obj.umiacs.umd.edu/nidhi/blast_mts_experiments/db.fasta) and the [query sequences](https://obj.umiacs.umd.edu/nidhi/blast_mts_experiments/example.fasta).
-We are testing for max_target_seqs=1 scenario here.
+For testing this, please download the [database file](https://obj.umiacs.umd.edu/nidhi/blast_mts_experiments/db.fasta) and the [query sequences](https://obj.umiacs.umd.edu/nidhi/blast_mts_experiments/example.fasta).
+As a first test, we are demonstrating the impact of using max_target_seqs=1 as a parameter, usually intended to retrieve the "best hit".
 ```
 makeblastdb -in db.fasta  -out db.fasta  -dbtype nucl
 blastn -query example.fasta  -db db.fasta -outfmt 6 -max_target_seqs 1 -out example_db_top.blast.out
 blastn -query example.fasta  -db db.fasta -outfmt 6  -out example_db_full.blast.out
 ```
 We observe that the first hit for each query sequence is different in both the cases.
-Comparing first hit from example_db_full.blast.out (first line) to example_db_top.blast.out (second line)
+The first hit for each query sequence from the example_db_full.blast.out (first line, un-restricted blast results) and example_db_top.blast.out (second line, -max_target_seqs 1) are shown below for the query sequences.
 ```
 S50_7242:pb_10cov_000M-001M     s_1013:COG0088  84.598  870     33      89      423     1258    1       803     0.0     771
 S50_7242:pb_10cov_000M-001M     s_15833:COG0185 87.583  451     8       42      2352    2785    1       420     2.40e-135       479